 Temperature-time-transformation (TTT) diagram is an efficient approach to characterize melting kinetics in the whole superheating regime.
-Fig.\,(\ref{fig:TTT})(a) compares the the TTT diagram (plots of temperature versus time corresponding to $\zeta=99\%$ \footnote{Note: in the KJMA model, $\zeta$ can only approach but never reach 100\% in finite time.
-For this reason, the $T-t$ curve corresponding to the 99\%-melted state, instead of the 100\%-transformed state, are drawn in TTT diagrams.}) of the CHH model for pc-Al with $\bar{D}=0.1\,\mm{cm}$, in comparisons to predictions of the KJMA and HET models.
+Fig.\,\ref{fig:TTT}(a) compares the the TTT diagram (plots of temperature versus time corresponding to $\zeta=99\%$ for pc-Al with $\bar{D}=0.1\,\mm{cm}$, in comparisons to predictions of the KJMA and HET models.
+The TTT curve for melting of pc-Al differ fundamentally from those predicted by the KJMA and HET models.
 The TTT curves based on the KJMA and HET models are smooth and globally convex.
 However, the CHH-based TTT curve is zigzag and nonconvex.
 There is a sharp turning which divide the CHH-based TTT curve into two major branches.
 The lower branch well coincides with the curve of the HET model while the upper branch well coincides with the curve of the KJMA model.
 This indicates that heterogeneous melting make the overwhelming contributions below the turning part while homogeneous melting paly the overwhelming role above the turning part.
-Fig.\,(\ref{fig:TTT})(b) shows an enlarged view of the turning part.
-From Fig.\,(\ref{fig:TTT})(b), the turning part obviously deviates from both the KJMA-based and the HET-based TTT curves.
-This indicates that the turning part is a transition prat where niether the heterogeneous melting nor the homogeneous melting plays the overwhelming role.
+Fig.\,\ref{fig:TTT}(b) shows an enlarged view of the turning part.
+From Fig.\,\ref{fig:TTT}(b), the turning part obviously deviates from both the KJMA-based and the HET-based TTT curves, indicating a transition region where niether the heterogeneous melting nor the homogeneous melting plays the overwhelming role.
 Instead, the contributions of the two melting mechanisms are comparable .